ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 ::::{admonition} Puzzle: a different initial state

 What if we set the initial state of the both the bulbs to `ON`?
-What will be the behaviour of the bulbs over time?
+What will be the behavior of the bulbs over time?
 (Use the update rule.)

 +++